Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Introduction

-With the works of Skoufranis, Gu, Hasebe, Gerhold, Liu, \cite{gu2017bi,gu2019bi,gu2020bi,gerhold2017preprint,liu2019}, several more instances of two-faced independences besides bifreeness emerged, mixing one type of independence (free, monotone, anti-monotone, boolean or tensor) for left-sided random variables and another one for right-sided random variables (in \cite{GHU21p}, Gerhold, Hasebe and Ulrich even establish \emph{continuous} families of two-faced independences).
-For most of these independences, cumulants have been defined by exhibiting a certain poset of bipartitions and applying the usual machinery.
+With the works of Skoufranis, Gu, Hasebe, Gerhold, Liu, \cite{gerhold2017preprint,gu2020bi,gu2017bi,gu2019bi,liu2019}, several more instances of two-faced independences besides bifreeness emerged, mixing one type of independence (free, monotone, anti-monotone, boolean, or tensor) for left-sided random variables with another one for right-sided random variables (Gerhold, Hasebe and Ulrich in \cite{GHU21p} and Gerhold and Var\v{s}o in \cite{GerholdVarso2023combinatorial}, see also \cite{Varso-PhD}, even establish continuous families of two-faced independences, including nontrivial bi-tensor independences).
+For most of these independences, cumulants have been defined by exhibiting a certain poset of bipartitions and applying the usual machinery of Rota's combinatorics and M\"obius inversion.
 Note that neither does fixing the independence for the left and the right variables alone determine the two-faced independence, nor do we know whether mixings for all combinations of single-faced independences exist.

+There are intimate relations between free, Boolean, and monotone cumulants.
+The work of Ebrahimi-Fard and Patras~\cite{ebrahimi2015cumulants} shed new light on the interrelation of those three independences by showing that their corresponding additive convolution products originate from a certain splitting into two compatible co-operations of a coassociative coproduct on words on random variables.
+These (non-coassociative) co-operations satisfy the co-shuffle\footnote{Shuffle algebras have been popularized by Loday \cite{loday1763dialgebras} under the name \emph{dendriform algebras}.} relations.
+Note that this coproduct is familiar to deformation theorists, it is called the \emph{double bar} of an algebra and was first defined by Baues~\cite{baues1981double}.